openenergymonitor/blog/source/_posts/2016-07-26-HTU21D-Temperature-Humidity-sensor.markdown

 ---

 I have been been evaluating the [HTU21D](https://octopart.com/htu21d-measurement+specialties-30374934) temperature and humidity sensor made by Measurement Specialties as a possible DHT22 replacement for the emonTH.
 This is quite a new sensor, released in 2013.
+The [Si72021](https://octopart.com/si7021-a10-gm-silicon+labs-31448011) is also a posiblity with an identical pin-out and specs.

 ![image]({{site.image_path}}/htu21d_1.png)